bermaldemirtass/energy-predictor-lstm/README.md

-📈 Sample Output

-The plot below compares the predicted vs actual energy consumption over the first 100 hours of the dataset.
-📊 Evaluation Metric: Mean Squared Error (MSE) was used to quantify the model's prediction accuracy.
-This sample output demonstrates that the LSTM model captures underlying time-based patterns in energy usage effectively.

 ---

 🔍 Model Prediction Result

+ 🔍 Model Prediction Result

-The plot below compares the model’s predicted and actual hourly energy consumption values.
-It provides a clear visual indication that the LSTM model successfully captures time-dependent patterns and fluctuations.
-This level of forecasting is critical for:
+The plot below compares the predicted and actual hourly energy consumption over the first 100 hours of the dataset.

+📊 Evaluation Metric: Mean Squared Error (MSE) was used to evaluate model performance.

+This output demonstrates that the LSTM model successfully captures time-dependent patterns in energy usage.
+Such forecasting is essential for:

-* Smart grid management
+- ⚡ Smart grid management
-* Real-time energy optimization
+- ⏱ Real-time energy optimization
-* Reducing operational costs through predictive insights
+- 💸 Reducing operational costs through predictive insights

 ![Tahmin Görseli](prediction_plot.png)